 Tile School: Ceramic Tile vs. Glass Tile Shower

-One of the most popular and practical shower solutions, tile offers a lasting, water-resistant surface for your shower from the ground up.
-However, choosing the right shower tile for your project is one the most important decisions you will make when designing or remodeling a bathroom.
-There are a variety of factors to consider including slip resistance, architectural details, even how water can affect your tile.
-To help make the decision process a little easier, we've put together the pros and cons of using both a ceramic tile and glass tile shower, as well as some shower tile design inspiration from some of our favorite projects.
+One of the most popular and practical shower solutions, both ceramic and glass tile offers a lasting, water-resistant surface for your shower from the ground up.
+However, choosing the right shower tile for your project is one of the most important decisions you'll make when designing or remodeling a bathroom.
+To help make the decision process a little easier, we've put together the pros and cons of both materials, as well as some shower tile design inspiration from some of our favorite projects!

-– Price is one of the biggest pros when it comes to ceramic tile.
+2. Price is one of the biggest pros when it comes to ceramic tile.
 Ceramic tile comes in a variety of price ranges, offering something for every budget.
-This also makes it a great choice for larger surface areas such as the floor, ceiling, and a walls.
+This also makes it a great choice for larger surface areas such as the floor, ceiling, and walls.

-– Ceramic tile is one of the most durable materials you can choose for your shower.
-It will stand the test of time against daily wear and tear, and with the right grout and regular care, ceramic tile it will be fairly low maintenance.
+3. Ceramic tile is one of the most durable materials you can choose for your shower.
+It will stand the test of time against daily wear and tear, and with the right grout and regular care, ceramic tile will be fairly low maintenance.

-– Ceramic tile is available in our largest selection of shapes and sizes, offering more options for customization.
+4. There are hundreds of tile colors to choose from, each one offering unique texture, finish, and color variation.
+Ceramic tile is also available in our largest selection of shapes and sizes, offering more options for customization.

 Cons of using ceramic tile in the shower